superpowers04/Super-Engine/example_mods/readme.txt

 	"song":"release","":"The song to play the animation on", "char_side":1,"":"Only play on a specific side, 0 = BF, 1 = Dad, 2 = GF"
 }
-You can find this example on the mod repo
+You can find this example on the mod repo under GARCELLO DEAD